 Ultenic Overheating Motor or Electrical Component

-Robot vacuum smells burnt or produces a strong odor during operation.
+Robot vacuum emits a burnt smell or produces a strong odor during operation.

 Advertisements